tiagob/create-full-stack/packages/docusaurus/docs/folder_structure.md

 packages/
   common/
-  mobile/  # If mobile is included pulumi-aws/  # If pulumi aws is included server/  # If apollo-server-express backend is selected web/  # If web is included
+  mobile/  # If mobile is included pulumi-aws/  # If pulumi aws cloud is selected server/  # If apollo-server-express backend is selected web/  # If web is included
 ```